JeremiePat/TimerJS/README.md

 This timer is far from finished the plan is to add the following features:

 * Enable loop
-* Autorized "out of range" time (currently constrain to the a 0-1 range)
 * Improve reversed animation
 * Add the ability to remember the last state of an animation when stopped.
 * Allow to synchronize several timers
 * Add support for Cubic-Bezier definition of easing function
+* Support step animation

 Done
 ----

+* Autorized "out of range" time (currently constrain to the a 0-1 range)
 * Add the ability to get a value against an arbitrary time, even if the timer is not playing.
 * Make easing function more readable and easier to maintain
 * Allow change of any parameters while the timer is playing